konfig-dev/konfig-docs/docs/tutorials/create-a-type.md

 You should see 3 fields.
 Click **Save** in the top-right corner.
 ![Save Type](/img/save-type.png)

 Congrats, you have created your first Type!
-Now lets push our first SKU in the next tutorial.
+Now lets create and schedule a SKU in the next tutorial.